The southern islands of the Gothenburg archipelago

 Havskatten, Hönö

 Come and stay close to the sea in one of Havskatten’s 12 rooms, all just a few meters from the quayside.
 Here you can invite your loved ones to a party in the hotel’s large party room, have a company conference, go lobster fishing or learn to bake authentic Hönökaka (Hönö bread).
-Salty baths and sun-warmed rocks are found (in the summer) right outside the door.
+Here you have salty swims right outside your door.

 Drone footage of the sea and red houses